-Personalisation is a way to stay a step ahead of expectations.
+Personalization is a way to stay a step ahead of expectations.
 This is done via the following:

 - Implement a Customer Relationship Management tool (CRM).
 Encourage your guests to sign up to your database by offering an incentive to do so.
-Capture information such as birthday, sign-up date and preferences such as favourite drink and other preferences.
-You can contact them on their birthday with an offer (maybe their favourite drink for free) to entice them back.
+Capture information such as birthday, sign-up date and preferences such as favorite drink and other preferences.
+You can contact them on their birthday with an offer (maybe their favorite drink for free) to entice them back.
 Show them you remember the small details and care about their experience.

 - Implement a loyalty program - rewarding existing customers with access to discounts and concessions further fosters the relationship with your guests and keeps them returning for more.

 - Staff training - customer service training for all staff ensures your customers’ expectations are always met with the same high service level.
 Develop an incentive scheme with your staff that rewards customer service excellence to reward staff who go above and beyond.